KaiStraka/galaxy-classification-cnn/README.md

         4 gal_classifier.py : classifies images stored locally.
 Input the desired image path (Line 17) and let it run.
 A prediction and confidence will be printed.

 Through many iterations, a final [testing] Accuracy of ~ 75.2 % and Loss of ~ 0.67 was achieved.
-These values are not intended to be extraordinary, the goal of this project was to become familiar with CNNs and image classification work, and that goal was achieved.
+These values are not intended to be extraordinary, the goal of this project was to become familiar with CNNs and image classification, that goal was achieved.
 Attached are some images and their respective predictions.
-Note these images are from a completely separate dataset.
+Note these images are from a completely unrelated dataset.

 <img width="927" height="364" alt="galML examples" src="https://github.com/user-attachments/assets/27540927-d560-4eed-bc17-6b687479f9aa" />